BitterMill

 Benchmarks tell you speed.
 BitterMill tells you whether you would actually want to use it.

-Named Macs
+Named machines

 Live behavior